Early Distribution Insurance

 Examples of where claims can occur

-A claim can come from a person who believes they fall under the definition of a “dependant” under the provisions of the Inheritance (Provisions for Family and Dependants) Act 1975, and:
+A claim can come from a person who believes they fall under the definition of a “dependant” under the Inheritance (Provision for Family and Dependants) Act 1975, and:

 The people who fall under the definition of the Act are: